-Specialization in Architecture (Y-GSA) Department of Architecture and Urban Culture
+■ Specialization in Architecture (Y-GSA) Department of Architecture and Urban Culture

 For the Summer 2024 Admissions, applicants may apply for both October 2024 Admission and April 2025 Admission.
 If you wish to apply for both, please complete the application procedures for both October 2024 admission and April 2025 admission.
 The application fee must be paid for each.
 After paying each application fee, please send us the necessary documents for application.
-This application guideline is for admission in October 2024.
-Please refer to the application guideline for admission in April 2025.
+This application guideline is for April 2025 admission, so please also refer to the application guideline for October 2024 admission.
 Translated with DeepL.com (free version)